GeDi: Generative Discriminator Guided Sequence Generation: Experiments

-The topic GeDi from the previous section used the words ``true'' and ``false'' as control codes and anti control codes respectively, concatenated with the words ``world'', ``sports'', ''business'', and ``science'' as input to the GeDi (as described in Section \ref{sec:multi}).
-However, any word could potentially be used as input place of these topic words to make a new control code and anti control code.
+For topic training, we prepended the words ``world'', ``sports'', ``business'', and ``science'' to sequences.
+However, at inference, any word could potentially be prepended to the prompts.
 We observed that the GeDi, trained for only several hours on a single GPU on 4 topics, could guide GPT-2 towards generating text corresponding to a very wide array of topics that included ``space'', ``history'', ``education'', ``cars'', ``climate'' and many more.
 This zero-shot behavior worked very well for short, topic neutral prompts, as shown for the prompt ``In a shocking finding'' in Appendix \ref{apdx:zeroshot}, but did not work as well for longer prompts.
 We also only tested topics that could be encoded with 1 byte-pair encoding \citep{sennrich2015neural} token, since this was the case for all our training topics.
 However, this zero-shot behavior could likely apply to longer control codes if trained on longer control codes.
-We also compare with zero-shot topic generation using CTRL in Table \ref{ctrl_shocking_finding} as a baseline, and find that despite being trained on significantly more topics and data, CTRL struggles to generate text about control codes it has never seen before.
-This suggests that zero-shot topic generation is much stronger with GeDi-guided generation than with direct generation from CC-LMs.
+We also compare with zero-shot topic generation using CTRL in Table \ref{ctrl_shocking_finding} as a baseline and find that despite being trained on significantly more topics, CTRL struggles to generate text corresponding to control codes it has never seen during training.

 GeDi's ability to generalize to new control codes zero-shot gives the ability to generate text corresponding to many topics and subtopics.
 This ability likely emerges because generative classifiers can classify unseen topics zero-shot from learned word embeddings \citep{yogatama2017generative}, and GeDi uses generative classifiers to guide generation.
-This is another advantage of GeDi over previous discriminator guided generation approaches, in addition to the major computational efficiency gains mentioned in Section \ref{sec:contrastive} and the controllability gains shown in Section \ref{sec:sent}.
+This is another advantage of GeDi over the previous discriminator guided generation approaches.